r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      This next technic uses one batch local variable (%varObj%) as MasterKey that allow us to extract strings inside the %varoBj% variable to build our command. [special thanks to: @Wandoelmo Silva]
+      This next technic uses one batch local variable (%varObj%) as MasterKey that allow us to extract strings inside the %varoBj% variable to build our command. [special thanks: @Wandoelmo Silva]

 <br />